Description

 Transcript

-Aria: Honestly, I look back at the pictures and I’m like, oh my goodness, how did I go through that?
-How did that happen?
+Aria Carter: I completed treatment on September 4.
+Honestly, I look back at the pictures and I’m like, “Oh my goodness, how did I go through that?
+How did that happen?”

 Aria: I can only think that the tumor would have grown.
 That’s all I can think.
 If it didn’t happen, I would not have gone to the doctor.
 I’m very grateful that it did happen in that aspect.

-Dr. Daniela Ochoa: In general, in breast disease, what is most common is that cancers don’t cause pain but part of what is most important in breast health in general is being familiar with your own body, being familiar with what your own breast tissue feels like.
+Daniela A. Ochoa, M.D.: In general, in breast disease, what is most common is that cancers don’t cause pain but part of what is most important in breast health in general is being familiar with your own body, being familiar with what your own breast tissue feels like.

 Aria: Especially at my age, with my hair and my breasts, like two of the most feminine qualities of a woman being taken from me, it was hard but I made it through.

-Reporter: Along with Dr. Ochoa, who was able to communicate with Aria’s Spanish -speaking mother as one of the few bilingual cancer surgeons in the state.
+Fuller: Along with Dr. Ochoa, who was able to communicate with Aria’s Spanish-speaking mother as one of the few bilingual cancer surgeons in the state.

-Dr. Ochoa: I’m so happy that we were able to be able to offer that to our community and our patients here in Arkansas.
+Dr. Ochoa: I’m so happy that we were able to offer that to our community and our patients here in Arkansas.

 Aria: Your body is you.
 You’ve got to take care of you.
 And at the end of the day, you only have yourself.
 So make sure that everything is all right and just thrive in life.